doc4d/docs/docs/ViewPro/method-list.md

 In *rangeObj*, pass an object containing a range of the rows whose attributes will be retrieved.

-The returned collection contains any properties for the rows, whether or not they have been set by the [VP SET ROW ATTRIBUTES](#vp-set-row-attributes) command.
+The returned collection contains any properties for the rows, whether or not they have been set by the [VP SET ROW ATTRIBUTES](#vp-set-row-attributes) method.

 #### Example